Wild Adventures Theme Park in Valdosta, Georgia | Photo by @benjamingalland

 10 Must-Dos in Southwest Georgia

-From riding roller coasters in Valdosta to fishing in Bainbridge, southwest Georgia is full of family fun.
-Go on a safari, go shopping and eat farm-fresh food at great restaurants in towns large and small.
+From riding roller coasters in Valdosta to fishing in Donalsonville, southwest Georgia is full of family fun.
+Go shopping and eat farm-fresh food at great restaurants in towns large and small.
 Start exploring the many things to do in southwest Georgia with these 10 trip ideas.

 1. Walk on the Wild Side in Albany

 Meerkats, cheetahs and bears!
 Oh my!
 Chehaw Park is home to exotic and indigenous animals such as meerkats, flamingos, red wolves, gopher tortoises, black rhinoceros and bald eagles.
-Explore the wildlife exhibits, bike the BMX track, have a picnic, play on the playground at the Children’s Play Park or visit the Native American Festival, the annual festival celebrating the area’s rich Native American history held in April.
+Explore the wildlife exhibits, bike the BMX track, have a picnic, play on the playground at the Children’s Play Park or visit during the park's many special events and festivals.

 Stop by the flea market, or pop into one of the shops on Main Street to browse antiques and doodads.
 Alice and Jay’s, the Sasser Flea Market and more are stocked full of gems looking for a new home.
 After a day of antiquing, make a pit stop at Mark’s Melon Patch just outside of Sasser for fresh-from-the-farm melons, boiled peanuts, squash, tomatoes, sunflowers and other Georgia produce.
 If you happen to be passing through during the fall, the famous pumpkin patch will cover the roadsides with bright orange pumpkins.
 Mark’s is a must-stop for any locally grown produce fan.